hyl3rid/blog/data/blog/crepes.md

 **For the Crepes:**

-2 cups All-Purpose Flour
+1 ½ cups all-purpose flour
-1 ½ cup Almond Milk or Sparkling Water
+1 cup almond milk or sparkling water
-1 tbsp Maple Syrup
-½ tbsp Cornstartch
+½ tbsp cornstartch
-A pinch Salt
+A pinch salt
-Melted Vegan Butter for cooking
+Melted vegan butter for cooking

 ### Instructions